directus-labs/guest-authoring/index.md

 - [Android Studio](https://developer.android.com/studio) installed on your computer

-## Initialize project
+## Initialize a Project

-Create a new Directus Cloud project - any tier and configuration will work for this tutorial.
-Open your Android Studio and create a new project by clicking `Start a new Android Studio project` from the welcome screen, or click on File -> New -> New Project if you created a project on Android Studio before.
-Select `Empty Activity`, name your project `DirectusApp` and, click the `Finish` button.
+Open your Android Studio and create a new project by clicking **Start a new Android Studio project** from the welcome screen, or click on **File -> New -> New Project** if you created a project on Android Studio before.
+Select `Empty Activity`, name your project `DirectusApp` and, click the **Finish** button.

 Open your `build.gradule` module file and add the following dependencies in the dependencies section: